K-Alpine/CV/README.md

 ### Education & Certification
 -  Certificate in Basic First Aid and CPR/AED Level C (_2025_)
--  Certified │ National Occupational Therapy Certification Examination in Canada (_2001-2013, 2024-present_)
+-  Certificate of Completion │ National Occupational Therapy Certification Examination in Canada (_2001, 2024_)
 -  Dip.Int.Arch. │ Interior Architecture & Design │ University of California at Berkeley in San Francisco (_2016_)
 -  BSc.OT │ Queen's University in Kingston ON (_2001_)